BerkeleyLab/uspas_llrf/doc/README.md

 ### Digital Direct Synthesis (DDS)

 Also known as NCO, it is used to generate a pair of sinusoidal signals at a single frequency, with a known starting phase.
 The DSP implementation is shown in the following figure.
-It is consisted of an phase accumulator and a CORDIC for conversion from Polar to Rectangular coordinate.
+It is consisted of a phase accumulator and a CORDIC for conversion from Polar to Rectangular coordinate.

 * RTL implementation